 Lung volume testing assesses hyperinflation or restrictive disease.

-the amount of air in the lungs after a normal exhaled breath; total
+amount of air in the lungs after a normal exhaled breath; total lung

-left in the lungs after exhaling as completely as possible.
-Lung
+in the lungs after exhaling as completely as possible.
+Lung volume

-volume measurements are taken using a technique known
+measurements are taken using a technique known as plethysmography; the

 Lung Diffusion Testing